-Setting up a new embosser for your computer consists of, first, hardware connections and configuration, and second, software configuration.
-If you do not have a braille embosser on-site you can skip this (hardware) section for now, but you should still visit the "Global: Embosser Setup" section to learn about setting the desired page size for your documents.
+Setting up a new embosser for your computer consists of, first, connecting and configuring the hardware, and second, configuring your software.
+If you do not have a braille embosser on-site you can skip this section for now, but read through the "Global: Embosser Setup" section to learn about setting the desired page size for your documents.

-However, please resist the urge to simply connect an embosser, turn it on, and see what happens.
-Instead, please, follow the manufacturer's instructions for connecting and configuring your braille embosser.
+Please, resist the urge to simply connect an embosser, turn it on, and see what happens.
+Instead, we strongly suggest you follow the manufacturer's instructions for connecting and configuring your braille embosser.

-As you proceed, we recommend you make a note of all the embosser's settings, and we suggest you favor the following choices when available:
+As you proceed, we recommend you keep notes on all your embosser settings, and we suggest you favor the following choices when they arise:

-1) Select "USA" or "North American" code (perhaps called "language") for braille equivalence.
+1) Select "USA" or "North American" code (perhaps called "language") for braille equivalence (braille encoding).